samplchallenges/SAMPL8/README.md

 ## What's coming

 At a later date, we will announce details of other SAMPL8 host-guest challenges, including a likely cyclodextrin-derivative challenge with the Gilson lab currently on hold due to COVID-19-related lab shutdowns.
 The GDCC sterics and flexibility challenge details and files are now available as of 10/17/20.
-Submission instructions and submission format (template file) will be added at a later date.
+Submission instructions and template file for GDCC sterics and flexibility challenge are now available as of 1/14/21.

 We are also in the process of sorting out details of other SAMPL challenges in the physical properties area and potentially also on protein-ligand binding, but these are still awaiting dataset collection and/or construction so no details can be announced yet.